Home

 The consequences of alcoholism in the marriage are many and can sometimes be devastating for all parties involved.
 Including the alcoholic themselves, the spouse, their children and extended family members.
 No one gets through it untouched.
 Every facet of the relationship is affected.

 Alcoholics experience a great deal of moodiness and wide swings in emotions, which often causes the spouse to feel as if they have to "walk on egg shells" to avoid these emotional outbursts.
-In addition, partners also report that the alcoholic spouse is angrier, more jealous, possessive, suspicious, and irritable which inevitably leads to more arguments and in some cases can escalate to verbal or physical abuse.
+In addition, partners also report that the alcoholic spouse is angrier, more jealous, possessive, suspicious, and irritable, which inevitably leads to more arguments and in some cases can escalate to verbal or physical abuse.

 Financial

 Another huge impact of alcoholism on marriage that many couples face is the financial aspect.
 The alcoholic spouse may be unable to hold a position or too much money is spent on alcohol.
 Bills may go unpaid, debts may occur.
 There isn't enough money for the basics.
-As such, the non alcoholic spouse may become very resentful and be faced with having to carry the burden of providing more money themselves.
+As such, the non-alcoholic spouse may become very resentful and be faced with having to carry the burden of providing more money themselves.

 Stress

 Alcoholism can cause major life-threatening, mental, and emotional problems which often lead to both parties feeling anxious, depressed, confused and frustrated.
 This can lead to stress and other negative feelings within the relationship.
-As a result the non alcoholic spouse may experience guilt, shame, and helplessness and may in fact start drinking themselves or engage in other types of self-defeating behavior as a way of coping with the stress.
+As a result, the non-alcoholic spouse may experience guilt, shame, and helplessness and may in fact start drinking themselves or engage in other types of self-defeating behavior as a way of coping with the stress.

 Communication